morrislab/metient/README.md

 Installing and running a tutorial for Metient should take ~5 minutes.

 Metient is available as a python library, installable via pip.
-It has been tested on Linux and Apple M1 Pro.
 ```bash
 # Mamba or conda can be used
 # Create and activate environment